SB Nation: Corporate affairs and business model

-From 2005 to 2011, the sports blog network SB Nation (originally known as SportsBlogs Nation) operated under the parent company SportsBlogs Inc., which was headquartered in Washington, D.C.
+From 2003 to 2011, the sports blog network SB Nation (originally known as SportsBlogs Nation) operated under the parent company SportsBlogs Inc., which was headquartered in Washington, D.C.
 Since Sports Blogs was rebranded as Vox Media, the network has also operated from the digital media company's offices in Manhattan.
 Vox Media's chief executive officer, Jim Bankoff, has served as SB Nation's CEO since 2009.
-Elena Bergeron served as editor-in-chief until March 2019.

-Many contributors to SB Nation work as part-time contractors, and are paid a stipend each month.
+SB Nation's community sites cover specific sports, individual teams, or colleges athletics programs.
+They are staffed by a combination of full-time employees and part-time contractors paid through a monthly stipends or unpaid.
+These contributors cover game previews and recaps, analysis, breaking news, and more.
+Some have even produced regular podcast episodes.
+The sites encourage their readers to contribute to discussions on the sites.
 The network generates revenue through advertising.